imzqqq/chat/website/spec/content/client-server-api/modules/end_to_end_encryption.md

 ---
 type: module
-weight: 100
 ---

 ### End-to-End Encryption

-Chat optionally supports end-to-end encryption, allowing rooms to be created whose conversation contents are not decryptable or interceptable on any of the participating homeservers.
+Matrix optionally supports end-to-end encryption, allowing rooms to be created whose conversation contents are not decryptable or interceptable on any of the participating homeservers.

 #### Key Distribution

-Encryption and Authentication in Chat is based around public-key cryptography.
-The Chat protocol provides a basic mechanism for exchange of public keys, though an out-of-band channel is required to exchange fingerprints between users to build a web of trust.
+Encryption and Authentication in Matrix is based around public-key cryptography.
+The Matrix protocol provides a basic mechanism for exchange of public keys, though an out-of-band channel is required to exchange fingerprints between users to build a web of trust.